 The Contractor is cautioned that the minimum daily staffing requirement may not be enough to accomplish all the routine daily tasks and does not include special or project cleaning as required under this contract.
 The determination of total staff hours required above the minimum to complete the required task is the sole responsibility of the Contractor.

 Contractor should provide a copy of a detailed per hour pay rate with the bid package, for the Contract Manager, On-Site Supervisor, and Custodians.
-If this information is not included in the bid package it shall be submitted within five (5) working days after request.
 Failure to provide the requested documents may eliminate your bid from consideration.
 Changes to the pay rate for the Contract Manager, On-site Supervisor, and Custodians must be forwarded to the Agency’s Fiscal Dept.: Attention Jarnell Simmons.

 Staff required to perform duties at minimum on site: